acheong08/ChatGPT/README.md

 <details>
 <summary>

-# ChatGPT website version (Browser required)
+# ChatGPT website version

-This breaks terms of service
+Browser is required.
+Breaks terms of service.
+No longer supported by developer

 </summary>